UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 > [PHILOSOPHY](../README.md#philosophy--the-why) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <sub>← Return to README : WHY Intro</sub>
 >
 > Building the ultimate Tech for Good to Master the Infinite Game — providing **Hope**, **Prosperity**, and **Well-being** — is the essence of a fulfilling life purpose.
+>
+>_The Soul beneath the System.
+The Motivation behind the Mission.
+The Reason before the Code._

 ---